 The paths within the garden are lined with stones or pebbles on which families have written their baby’s name or a short message.
 If you would like to visit and write on a stone in memory of your baby then please bring an indelible marker along with you in order to this.
 Alternatively you can add your own stone but please use one that is no bigger than 7cms diameter and write on it with indelible markers.

 You might also want to attend the annual Sands Remembrance event and Garden Open Day held each June at the Arboretum.
-This year's service will take place on Saturday 10th June 2017.
+This year's service will take place on Saturday 2nd June 2018 at 2pm.
 The service will be followed by a short dedication in the Sands garden.